imsohy/imsohy/README.md

 # About me
 - 🏫 KwangWoon University, School of Computer and Information Engineering
+- 📫 How to reach me: (Email)legacytachyon@gmail.com
+- 😄 Pronouns: he/him
 - 👯 I’m doing research about *3D Face reconstruction using Action Units*
 - 🌱 I’m learning how to make a game with Unity5 and C#
-- 📫 How to reach me: (Email)legacytachyon@gmail.com
-- 😄 Pronouns: he/him
+- 🤔 I’m looking for help with game audio / VSTI plugin programming (I really wanna try it!)
 - ⚡ Fun fact: I do hiphop.
 I'm in three university clubs.

 <!--